 - What types of samples do you recommend submitting?

 - We focus on total mixed rations in order to characterize what the animal is eating.
 The individual ingredients included in a total mixed ration will have associative effects on the digestion of the ration as a whole that cannot be determined based on individual analysis.
-However, analyzing individual ingredients can be useful in the case of forages, especially corn silage and hay.
-Alltech IFM results will give you the information to evaluate the forage quality, for example, if you need to choose between multiple bunkers of corn silage or decide whether to buy a lot of hay.
+However, analyzing individual ingredients can be useful in the case of forages, especially maize silage and hay.
+Alltech IFM results will give you the information to evaluate the forage quality, for example, if you need to choose between multiple bunkers of maize silage or decide whether to buy a lot of hay.

 - What is the effect of particle size on Alltech IFM results?